 4.2 Bean Sprout Stir-fry Variations

-One of the greatest aspects of stir-frying is its versatility.
-Add proteins such as chicken, beef, or tofu alongside your bean sprouts for a complete meal.
-Experiment with different sauces, like teriyaki or oyster sauce, and enhance your stir-fry with a medley of other colorful vegetables like bell peppers, snap peas, or carrots for a hearty dish bursting with flavor.
+Stir-fries are super flexible.
+Add chicken, beef, or tofu to turn your bean sprouts into a full meal.
+Play with sauces like teriyaki or oyster sauce, and toss in colorful veggies like bell peppers, snap peas, or carrots for more flavor and color.

 4.3 Bean Sprouts in Smoothies